nmikstas/asteroids-pcb/README.md

 # asteroids-pcb
-PCB source for the original Ateroids arcade game
+PCB source for the original Asteroids arcade game